STAMP-project/botsing-gradle-plugin/README.md

 ### Example using local jar

 ```
-$ ./gradlew install```
+$ ./gradlew install
 $ cd example/mavenJar/
 $ ./gradlew botsing -Plocal --info
 ```

 It will generate a test from SpaceNotFound.log and Scheduling project libraries uploaded on maven.
-The test generated test can be found in the directory `crash-reproduction-tests/`.
+The generated test can be found in the directory `crash-reproduction-tests/`.

 ## Configure the plugin